De Kock refuses to take knee

 Captain Temba Bavuma said at the toss in Dubai that De Kock, 28, withdrew "for personal reasons".

-CSA said later on Tuesday that they "noted the personal decision" of De Kock to not take the knee.

-In a statement released during the game, CSA said it would "await a further report from team management before deciding on next steps".
+CSA said it would "await a further report from team management before deciding on next steps".

 - Live: South Africa v West Indies - highlights, radio & text